CPAN-Security/security.metacpan.org/_posts/2025-03-13-CPANSec-Retrospective-2024.md

 Very end of 2024, CPANSec folks reviewed the state of the art vulnerability of Perl bcrypt related modules ([Crypt::bcrypt](https://metacpan.org/dist/Crypt-Bcrypt), [Digest::Bcrypt](https://metacpan.org/pod/Digest::Bcrypt)) on misuse following the [Okta reported incident](https://medium.com/@rajat29gupta/bcrypt-and-the-okta-incident-what-developers-need-to-know-9d13a446738a).

-## Conclusion
+## Final words
-This was a big year, the group really took shape and get full speed with outstanding results.
+This was a big year, the group really took shape and get full speed with progress in many places.

-The CPANSec group has met regularly ([18 meetings!](https://security.metacpan.org/meetings/)), had fun and got outstanding results.
+The CPANSec group met regularly ([18 meetings!](https://security.metacpan.org/meetings/)), had fun and got outstanding results.
 This is the year where CPANSec has positioned as a recognized servant organization for securing the Perl ecosystem.

 With such a lot of visible and impacting results, the year 2024 confirmed the reason of living of the group well beyond expectations.

 It was also a very rewarding year for all people involved!
-And now looking forward for a similarly successful 2025 year :)
+Looking forward to a similarly successful 2025 :)